junxit/us-congress-bills-110/metadata.md

 - 2007-09-10 — Introduced in House
 - 2007-09-10 — Introduced in House
 - 2007-09-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-09-20 — Committee Consideration and Mark-up Session Held.
+- 2007-09-20 — Ordered to be Reported by Unanimous Consent.
+- 2007-10-09 — Considered under suspension of the rules. (consideration: CR H11327)
+- 2007-10-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3518.
+- 2007-10-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-09 — Mr. Davis (IL) moved to suspend the rules and pass the bill, as amended.
+- 2007-10-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11327)
+- 2007-10-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11327)
+- 2007-10-09 — The title of the measure was amended.
+Agreed to without objection.